 These blog entries come from thoughts provoked by books that I am reading by myself or with Jack and/or James.
 They come from our daily experiences and interactions with each other and those in the world around us.

-I thank you for spending some time here and I hope that you will be inspired to explore and ask questions too and not settle for anything less than the Truth about anything.
+I thank you for spending some time here, and I hope that you, too, will be inspired to explore and ask questions and not settle for anything less than the Truth about anything.
 Truth is a beautiful thing.

 UPDATE March 2018.
 I wrote the above when I began this blog in January, 2011.
-Seven years later I find it all to be still true.
-I could have written those very words in that very way about my life and who I am.
+Seven years later I find it all still to be true.
+I could have written those very words today in that very way about my life and who I am.
 One difference in my life seven years later is that then we had just arrived in Montana, and James was my one and only student; today I have a teaching studio with around 40 private piano students.
-I may from time to time tell stories about my music past, but here I will just share that one day I came home from 2nd grade and told my parents that I wanted to take piano lessons, not knowing that they had turned down the older 3 when they had wanted instrument lessons or to be in band.
-They agreed to a summer try-out, and for the next 10 years, week after week, Mom took me to see Miss Agnesrose Kay Malik.
+I may from time to time tell stories about my music past, but here I will just share that one day I came home from 2nd grade and told my parents that I wanted to take piano lessons, not knowing that they had turned down my older 3 siblings when they had wanted instrument lessons or to be in band.
+My parents agreed to a summer try-out, and for the next 10 years, week after week, Mom took me to see Miss Agnesrose Kay Malik.
 I went to college immediately declaring my major as Piano Performance and finished four and a half years later with a BA in Music.
 I went on to graduate school and received an MM in Piano Pedagogy.
 That’s it for now.
 Stay tuned to the blog for stories of 30+ years since that last degree.